HanetakaChou/hanetakachou.github.io/src/Console-Tutorial/Resource-Binding.md

 set = 2 binding = 0   | UNIFORM_BUFFER         | material arguments          | for example, the immutable uniform buffer owned by the material
 set = 2 binding = 1   | COMBINED_IMAGE_SAMPLER | albedo map                  | the albedo map owned by the material

-Evidently, by using this pipeline layout, the vkUpdateDescriptorSets is always used during initialization and NEVER used during rendering.
+Evidently, by using this pipeline layout, the **vkUpdateDescriptorSets** is always used during initialization and NOT ever used during rendering.

 In console, an analog of the **ID3D12RootSignature** in Direct3D12 can be used.